DrewCording/TenTalkBot/README.md

-		leader is the UID of the leader role council is the UID of the council role welcome_chan is the channel where new member notifications are shown
+		leader is the UID of the leader role council is the UID of the council role welcome_chan is the channel where new member notifications are shown twitch_client is your Twitch API client ID twitch_secret is your Twitch API secret ID twitch_channel is the UID of the discord channel where Twitch notifications will be sent

 Additional setup for the headed PC